Yusufoksuzer/YZV322_pgvector/README.md

 The application follows a standard RAG-like (Retrieval-Augmented Generation) workflow:
 1. **Vectorization:** Input text is converted into a 384-dimensional vector using the `all-MiniLM-L6-v2` model.
 2. **Storage:** These embeddings are stored in a PostgreSQL `vector(384)` column.
+3. **Similarity Search:** When a user enters a query, it is vectorized on-the-fly and compared against the database using the `<->` (L2 Distance) operator.
+4. **Ranking:** The results are ordered by spatial proximity, where lower distance scores indicate higher semantic similarity.

 ## Expected Output